 Challah is a traditional Jewish bread.
 I am not Jewish, so my first impression of Challah was in college, when my roommate would bring back fresh loaves from Challah for Hunger.
 All I remember was how wonderful it was to take a study break at 11pm and eat that fresh baked bread, often loaded with fragrant rosemary or chocolate chips.
 I actually made this loaf a while ago, but wanted to wait until after Passover to share the recipe.

-To make this loaf, we’re simply going to mix the ingredients together until we have a soft and sticky dough.
+To make this challah recipe, we’re simply going to mix the ingredients together until we have a soft and sticky dough.
 We’ll knead until smooth and let rise for about 2 hours.
 We’ll then divide the dough into strands for braiding and coat one side of each strand in a honey and crushed walnut mix.
 We’ll then shape into a gorgeous 3 or 6 strand braid (don’t worry, it’s not as hard as it looks), let proof for another 1.5 – 2 hours, brush with egg wash and then bake.
 Before you know it you’ll have a beautiful, fresh loaf full of flavor!

 Can I make the dough in advance?